Death-In-Service Benefit vs Life Insurance

 Employees usually nominate their close family to receive the payout.
 But you could also nominate a friend or charity if the scheme rules let you do that.
 Payouts can sometimes be split between several people.

 The money is actually paid to the trustees who will then decide who receives what.
-They will usually follow your wishes.
-If you’ve not told them who should receive the payment, it will go to your next of kin.
+If you have not named your preferred beneficiaries, the trustees will decide who should receive the payment in line with the scheme rules.
+This may include considering your next of kin and anyone financially dependent on you.

 The amount gets paid to the trustees of the trust who will pass it on to your beneficiaries.
 This can be done fairly quickly as the money won't need to go through probate either.